 - Don’t run a PageSpeed test immediately after making a change on your website.
 It’s recommended to clear the cache first and visit your website in an incognito tab, as it’s necessary to preload the cache first.
-Otherwise, the attempt to calculate the score will be serving a non-cached version of your website.
+Otherwise, the attempt to calculate the score will be a non-cached version of your website.

 - Check the TTFB (Time To First Byte ) of your hosting.
-Using tools like ByteCheck you can easily find out the performance of your hosting.
+Using tools like ByteCheck, you can easily find out the performance of your hosting.

 - Don’t use too many optimization plugins.
 Sometimes 1 or 2 plugins are enough to handle important things like caching and minification (WP Super Cache + Autoptimize).

 - Many plugins also use custom fonts or Google Fonts.
-If you want to disable them completely, make sure to check available options in all plugins you use or contact their developers about more details.
+If you want to disable them completely, make sure to check available options in all plugins you use or contact their developers for more details.